timworrall/CAVT/README.md

 The files can be run directly.

 Files are annotated to explain notation.
-Notation follows that of the paper.
+Notation closely follows that of the paper, which is summarized in the file glossary.pdf.
 A letter c is added to indicate the currency area; a letter f to denote the flexible exchange rate regime; a 0 denotes a variable evaluates with no transfer; and a o denotes a variable with the optimal transfer.

-For examples of the correspondence between the notation used in the Mathematica notebooks and the paper, see the file glossaty.pdf.

 FIGURE PRODUCTION